choccolatte/DSA_and_ALGO/README.md

 # DSA_and_ALGO
-A folder containing notes and code samples with examples on Data Structures and Algorithms.
+Notes and code samples with examples on Data Structures and Algorithms.